 • One of the most secure and appealing real estate markets in Europe

-• Lowest real estate prices compared to other European capital cities
+• Lowest real estate prices compare to other European capital cities

-• High rental income yields can be found, especially in city centers and tourist areas due to the shortage of housing
+• High rental income yields can find, and especially in city centers and tourist areas due to the shortage of housing

-• Investors are strongly protected by Portuguese legislation compared to other markets
+• Investors are strongly protect by Portuguese legislation compare to other markets

-• There are a diversified range of buying and investment opportunities in the capital, coast, or countryside
+• There are a diversify range of buying and investment opportunities in the capital, coast, or countryside

 How to find a house for sale in Portugal?